kalepail/stellar-quest-bounties/bounties/level-2/federation-server.md

 - A server application that
   - allows configuring the domain, that is appended to the federation-addresses
-  - provides a simple but appealing UI where anyone can sign-up and login through a social-media account-provider of your choice
+  - provides a simple but appealing UI where anyone can sign-up and login with their stellar account-id
-    - allow a logged-in user to add, change or remove their stellar account-id
+    - allow a logged-in user to add, change or remove a federation-address related to their stellar account-id
-    - presents the user with their full federation-address consisting of their username and the domain (e.g. `@tyvdh*quest.stellar.org`)
+    - presents the user with their full federation-address consisting of their username and the domain (e.g. `tyvdh*quest.stellar.org`)
     - allow logged-in user to delete their account
   - serves the `/federation` endpoint that
     - supports at least the `name` query-type (see [federation protocol])